neverfap-deluxe/nfd-api/content/practices/AOA--P--dissolve-it-down.md

 For this exercise, what we want to do is attempt to treat our visual field as a simple plane of a light and colour.

 No objects.
 No descriptions.
 No focusing on certain details over another.
+No intepretation.

+Nuthin'.

-Instead, treat what you see as just a non-descript arrangement of light and colour.
+Instead, what we want to do is treat our visual field as a non-descript arrangement of light and colour.

-Another way of thinking of it is of having 'wide awareness' of what you see.
-Our aim isn't to focus, but rather to just relax and see what happens when you stop this visual processing.
+It usually helps to imagine everything as a cloud of sensation, and that is all there is.

+Certainly, don't try to focus.
+Keep your attention wide and merely feel as if you're intaking the visual information around you, rather than you trying to actively 'change' how you perceive.

+Relax.

 While you can do this anywhere, I personally find it works best when I have a good few minutes alone, where I can really explore this idea uninterupted.

-For extra pointers, try and understand where you're experiencing this visual field from.
-Is it from your mind?
-Does your mind even exist if it is not processing?
+If you want to take it a step further, ask yourself this question: Who or what is intepreting this vision?
+Does it exist within this cloud of sensation?

-All concepts which we will explore in future once we've mastered simpler exercises such as these.
+A more advanced concept we will explore in future once we've mastered these more simpler exercises.

 <!-- Recommend period  -->